gbayer-1/AZMLND_Capstone_Project/README.md

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.
+Since I'm using the same dataset for an AutoML run and a HyperDrive Experiment, I defined the access to the data in the train.py script, so it can be used in both notebooks.

 ### PreProcessing
 The preprocessing of the data is defined in the prepare_data function in the train.py script.